the mountains of Great Basin

 • 2.5 hours

-Not only because it’s the lowest and hottest place in North America but because it’s stunning and is full of otherworldly geological features that you can’t see anywhere else.
+Located on the border of Nevada and California, Death Valley National Park is one of those parks that everyone should visit at least once.
+Not only because it’s the lowest and hottest place in North America but because it’s stunning and stark and is full of otherworldly features you can’t see anywhere else in the United States.

-entrance sign at Death Valley National Park
+The entrance sign at Death Valley National Park

 Death Valley National Park is one of the easiest road trips from Las Vegas to National Parks